Daatwood/chesscli/README.md

 # Ruby Chess

-Determine possible locations of a chess piece can move to on a chessboard, assuming all positions are available.
+Determine possible positions a chess piece can move to on a chessboard, assuming all positions are available.

 ## Getting Started